Ishank-dubey/csa/README.md

 285. Route53 can create Public and Private hosted zones, TCP is used when the response size is 512 Bytes, UPD is used to serve mostly        requests

-286. Rute53 can route to S3 static websites, ELS, EC2, RDS, CloudFront
+286. Route53 can route to S3 static websites, ELS, EC2, RDS, CloudFront

-287.
+287. Redis is used when we need to take backups and restore, sort and rank(suited in leader boards apps), clones and read replicas.
+Memcached is for simple object store for simple partition
+     - Redis scales horizontally - Replication Group and add clusters
+     - Memcached - add nodes to clusters
+     - Redis has one node, Memcached has 20 nodes by default limit
+     - AutoDiscovery can be turned on in the client side for scaling events
+288.